vishrudh-raj-rs-14/shreenidhiBoards/README.md

 1. Create a new project on [Supabase](https://supabase.com)
 2. Go to SQL Editor and run the SQL script from `supabase-schema.sql`
+3. If you have existing data with old party grades ('purchaser'/'supplier'), run `migration-update-party-grades.sql` to update them
-3. Get your project URL and anon key from Settings > API
+4. Get your project URL and anon key from Settings > API

 ### 3. Configure Environment Variables